What is pelvic inflammatory disease (PID)?

 PID can cause scar tissue to form in your fallopian tubes.
 This scar tissue can prevent you from getting pregnant.
 If scar tissue forms inside your belly (adhesions), your intestines may get caught in the scar tissue and twisted shut (intestinal obstruction Intestinal Obstruction You have a small intestine and a large intestine.
 The small intestine is a long coiled tube that connects your stomach to your large intestine.
 The large intestine is shorter but wider and leads... read more ).

-Also, if you have had PID and do get pregnant, you're much more likely to have an ectopic pregnancy Ectopic Pregnancy An ectopic pregnancy is a pregnancy that grows in the wrong place It's dangerous for you It doesn't last long enough to result in having a baby In a healthy pregnancy, a sperm enters (fertilizes)... read more .
+Also, if you have had PID and do get pregnant, you're much more likely to have an ectopic pregnancy Ectopic Pregnancy An ectopic pregnancy is when a fertilized egg attaches in the wrong place, such as in the fallopian tubes An ectopic pregnancy does not result in a baby being born If not diagnosed and treated... read more .
 In an ectopic pregnancy, your baby grows outside of your uterus.
 If your baby grows in one of your fallopian tubes instead of your uterus, after a few weeks, the growing baby makes the tube split open.
 The baby will die, and the tube may bleed so much that you could die.

 How can my doctor tell if I have PID?